jxtngx/jxtngx/README.md

-→ PyTorch <br/>
-→ deep learning R&D in bioscience and biosensors
+deep learning R&D in bioscience and biosensors